zer2/fantasy-basketball-optimizer/about/auctions.md

 The raw H-score calculation yields a win probability for each candidate player if they could be selected without costing any money.
 Of course, this is unrealistic.

-One way to equate H-scores to dollars is to subtract money (and corresponding value) from what the drafter has remaining until they break even for taking the player.
+One way to equate H-scores to dollars is to subtract money (and corresponding value) from what the manager has remaining until they break even for taking the player.
 This is doable and theoretically works well, but is a bit computationally expensive because it requires back-tracking through several calculations several times for each player.

 A simpler method is to start with a replacement player and various values of $X_m$ to see how level of cash affects H-scores.
 Approximate cash values can then be derived for player by comparing their H-scores to those of just adding cash, and finding the closest cash equivalents.